- Importing a Vehicle into the United States

 Who Can Arrange Vehicle Shipments?

 As the owner of the motor vehicle, it will be up to you to make all arrangements to have your vehicle shipped.
 You can, of course, hire a reliable international car shipper to transport the vehicle internationally into the United States on your behalf.
-You must be made aware of the arrival date so you can arrange to have the vehicle processed through Customs and Border Protection.
+You must be made aware of the arrival date so you can arrange to have the motor processed through Customs and Border Protection.

 Preparing a Motor Vehicle for Import